-Now, a number of different things will be named and you should visualize them on the level of emotion, memory, and imagination as best you can.
-Similar to a flip book, jump from image to image as soon as you hear it.
+Now, a number of different things will be called out and you should visualize them on the level of emotion, memory, and imagination as best you can.
+This part of the practice will be similar to a flip book.
+Jump from image to image as soon as you hear the phrase.

 - red desert

 - a good night’s rest

 - your reflection in a mirror

 - foggy morning

 - waiting for results